Gilroy Garlic Festival Shooting Video: Footage Of Reported Mass Shooting In California Shows Gunshots, Chaos

 — KPIX 5 (@KPIXtv) July 29, 2019

-While details of the shooting were still coming clear, many people were already sharing video of the Gilroy Garlic Festival shooting online.
+While details of the shooting were still coming clear, many people were already sharing a video of the Gilroy Garlic Festival shooting online.
 A clip posted on Twitter by NBC Bay Area editor Stephen Ellison showed people running frantically away from the sound of gunfire in the background.
 There was some confusion, as the person filming the video at first appeared to question if it was fireworks before realizing that there was an active shooting.

 #BREAKING UPDATE: Ambulance crews were told 11 people down in a reported shooting at the Gilroy Garlic Festival. https://t.co/ufzR4VllUL pic.twitter.com/giApm5t2bX